The Ultimate List of 31 Tax Deductions for Shop Owners

 26. Shipping and packaging

 Got people all over the world clamoring for your merchandise?
-Then write off those shipping expenses stat.
+Then write off those shipping expenses.

 27. Subcontractors

-Employees can’t do it all!
-An independent contractor is anyone you hire to perform a service for your business that is not an employee.
-If you pay an independent contractor more than $600 in a tax year you will need to file a 1099 return.
-You may hire a freelancer that works as a:
+Sometimes employees can’t do it all!
+An independent contractor is anyone you hire to perform a service for your business who is not an employee.
+If you pay an independent contractor more than $600 in a tax year, you will need to file a 1099 return.
+You may hire a freelancer who works as a:

 28. Shop supplies

-General supplies needed to maintain your shop and sell your goods and merchandise falls into this arena.
+General supplies needed to maintain your shop and sell your goods and merchandise fall into this arena.
 Depending on the type of shop you own and your industry, these expenses will vary.
+For example:

 29. Telephone and communications

-This is the cost of your business-use landline or VoIP service for your shop.
+This is the cost of your business-use landline, cell, wifi, or VoIP service for your shop.

 30. Travel